AbdulRehmanMarfani/Pomodoro_GUI_Application/README.md

-# Pomodoro_GUI_Application
-Boost Your Productivity with Timed Focus Sessions!
 A good **README** file serves as the guide for anyone viewing your GitHub repository.
 It provides them with all the necessary information to understand, install, and use your project.
 Below is a suggested structure for your **Pomodoro Timer Project** README, with explanations for each section:

 ---